leamas/ddupdate/README.md

 -------

 ddupdate is a tool for automatically updating dns data for a system using for example  DHCP.
-The goal is it should be possible to access a system with a fixed dns name such as myhost.somewhere.net even if the IP address is changed.
-Another goal is tp provide a flexible, user-friendly, maintainable and linux-centric alternative to the ubiquitous ddclient.
+It makes it  possible to access a system with a fixed dns name such as myhost.somewhere.net even if the IP address is changed.
+It is a flexible, user-friendly, maintainable and linux-centric alternative to the ubiquitous ddclient.

 Status